Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Address Role Predictive Modeling

-RWA transaction graphs exhibit latent financial hierarchy: central actor nodes (e.g., treasuries, issuers, custodians) initiate and coordinate flows, while peripheral nodes (e.g., traders, bots) interact sparsely, locally, or opportunistically with the core.
-The negative curvature of hyperbolic space provides a proper inductive bias for embedding such structure, enabling compact representations that naturally separate high-degree core nodes near the origin from low-degree boundary nodes along exponentially expanding geodesics.
-Hence, nodes residing at small hyperbolic radius embody \emph{high-hierarchy}, systemically central nodes (close to coordinate origin) possibly multisig treasuries, protocol routers, and liquidity hubs whereas larger radius nodes reflect lower-hierarchy participants across the RWA transaction graph.
-A formal derivation showing that hyperbolic radius encodes hierarchical depth in tree-like graphs where the higher-hierarchy is closer to the originate is provided in Appendix~\ref{appendix:hyperbolic-radius}, and an illustrative Figure \ref{fig:hyperbolic-vs-euclidean} is presented.
-Therefore, we propose a hyperbolic node-level representation learning method combined with a feedforward neural networks that integrates transactional features, metadata-driven features including Liquidity-to-Average Ratio (LAR), and hyperbolic (Poincaré) geometry embeddings.
-The pipeline first encodes latent hierarchy via Poincaré distance-based optimization, then augments each node with hierarchical depth statistics and optional topological features, which are processed by a neural network classifier to infer address roles.
+U.S. Treasury token transactions exhibit latent financial hierarchy: central actor nodes (e.g., treasuries, issuers, custodians) initiate and coordinate flows, while peripheral nodes (e.g., traders, bots) interact with the core.
+The negative curvature of hyperbolic space provides a proper inductive bias for embedding such structure (demonstrated in prior work \cite{liu2019hyperbolic}), enabling representations that naturally separate high-degree core nodes near the origin from low-degree boundary nodes along exponentially expanding geodesics.
+Hence, nodes residing at small hyperbolic radii embody \emph{high hierarchy}, systemically close to the coordinate origin, possibly multisig treasuries, protocol routers, or liquidity hubs, whereas nodes with larger radii reflect lower-hierarchy participants in the transaction graph.
+A formal derivation showing that hyperbolic radius encodes hierarchical depth in tree-like graphs is given in Section~\ref{sec:hyperbolic-radius}, with illustrative support from Figure~\ref{fig:hyperbolic-vs-euclidean} and an empirical example in Figure~\ref{fig:role-radius}.
+Therefore, we propose a hyperbolic node-level representation learning method combined with a feedforward neural network that integrates transactional features, metadata-driven features including Liquidity-to-Average Ratio (LAR), and hyperbolic (Poincaré) geometry embeddings.
+The pipeline first encodes latent hierarchy via Poincaré distance-based optimization, then augments each node with hierarchical depth statistics and optional topological features, processed by a neural network classifier to infer address roles.